“We suffer more in imagination than in reality.” Seneca – Happiness

 Happiness is something that everyone wants.
 Sometimes, though, our imaginations create anxiety and actually prevent us from experiencing happiness.
 We make things worse than they actually are because of what we create in our minds.
-Yet, at other times, it is our actual experiences that create our suffering and our imaginations play no role.
+Yet, at other times, it is our actual experiences that create our suffering and our imagination serves to liberate us from our pain.
 The power of the imagination is unique to each individual and can be a source of our happiness or despair.

-Join Steve and Dan Fouts with guest, Dr. Jana Mohr Lone, Director of the Center for Philosophy of Children at the University of Washington, for a conversation about happiness using the Teach Different conversation method.
+Join Steve and Dan Fouts with guest, Dr. Jana Mohr Lone, Executive Director of the Philosophy Learning and Teaching Organization (PLATO), for a conversation about happiness using the Teach Different conversation method.

 Image source: Wikimedia | Caladius

 Dan Fouts 00:00

 Hello, Steve and Dan Fouts here.
 We’re veteran educators who have created the Teach Different podcast to inspire all of us to think deeper, listen with more intention, and understand each other better.
 On this podcast, we model a conversation method using claims, counterclaims, essential questions, and quotes from some of the world’s great thinkers.
 This method works with adults and students of all ages, at school or at home, and is implemented using Google Forms.
 If you’re a teacher, parent, administrator, social emotional learning specialist, or anybody who wants to think in new ways and help others do the same, then you’ve come to the right place.